Raymond Smith (darts player)

-Raymond "Ray" Smith (born 6 December 1979 in Brisbane) is an Australian professional darts player who currently plays in both Professional Darts Corporation (PDC) and World Darts Federation (WDF) events.
+Raymond Smith (born 6 December 1979) is an Australian professional darts player who competes in both Professional Darts Corporation (PDC) and World Darts Federation (WDF) events.

-Darts career
+Career

 BDO

 In 2015, Smith won the Central Coast Australian Classic, New South Wales Open and North Queensland Classic.
 In 2016 he won the Sunshine State Classic and the North Queensland Classic for the second time.
 He reached the Last 32 of the 2016 World Masters.
 He qualified for the 2017 BDO World Darts Championship, beating Davy Van Baelen in the preliminary round before losing to Geert De Vos.

 PDC

-Smith competed on the Dartplayers Australia tour in 2018; winning five events and topping the rankings to qualify for the 2019 PDC World Darts Championship.
+Smith competed on the DartPlayers Australia tour in 2018; winning five events and topping the rankings to qualify for the 2019 PDC World Darts Championship.
 He also competed in two Australia-held events on the 2018 World Series of Darts, the Melbourne Darts Masters where he lost in the first round to Michael van Gerwen, and the 2018 Brisbane Darts Masters where he beat Michael Smith before being knocked out by Peter Wright.